 The black box in the Focus bar represents the motorized stage.
 Move the black box up or down to move the motorized stage up or down.
-Click the two arrows for smaller stage movements up or down.
+Click the two arrows for controled stage movements up or down.
+The arrows move with the step length entered in the Step length text box.